FallerS/FallerS.github.io/_posts/2021-01-15-second_post.md

 ---
 layout: post
-title: Risk measurement and creating the analysis model
+title: Risk measurement and creating the analysis module
 subtitle: Getting the basics out of the way II
 published: True
 ---